solarfl4re/backup-ghost-site/README.md

 **Database backup**
 - Using `curl`, saves a JSON dump of the database from the `/ghost/api/v3/admin/db/` endpoint.
 - Calls `stripDBTimes.js` to strip values that change whenever we access the API
-- This lets us use `diff` and only backup on changes (e.g. a new or updated page).
-Currently clears values (last log in time, etc) for the first Ghost user - if you log in as someone else, you need to update `stripDBTimes.js`.
+- Runs `diff` and to only backup when something has changed (e.g. a new or updated page).
+Currently clears values (last log in time, etc) for the first Ghost user - if you log in as someone else, you update `stripDBTimes.js`.

 **Backup images**
 - Maintains a copy of Ghost's `images` folder and uses `rsync` to sync images.
-- Only backs up images if they've changed.
+- Only includes images in backup if there are changes.